 At these online grocery stores you can fill your virtual shopping cart with nearly every product you’d find in a conventional grocery store or bricks-and-mortar organic/health-food store.

-If you need your groceries ASAP, InstaBuggy delivers in as little as one hour.
-Shopping from your local grocery stores (or LCBO!), it delivers from 9 am to 9 pm every day.
-Prices are set independently from the stores.
-InstaBuggy staff carefully pick and pack your produce, and you can even request the specific ripeness of your fruits and veggies.
-Items priced individually; grocery delivery $9.99 (free on orders over $80), LCBO delivery $19.99.
+If you need your groceries ASAP, Inabuggy delivers groceries and alcohol in as little as one hour.
+Inabuggy staff carefully pick and pack your produce, and you can even request the specific ripeness of your fruits and veggies.
+Shop from Metro, Sobey’s Urban Fresh, FreshCo, Costco, Rowe Farms, Organic Garage, Rexall, Healthy Planet, LCBO, and more.

 CSA-Type Produce Delivery

-The experience of providing services to hospitals and the health-food industry inspired founder Fahim Alwan to supply ethically sourced halal and tayyib meat to his community, which then led him to expand to supplying food to the GTA.
+The experience of providing services to hospitals and the health-food-industry-inspired founder Fahim Alwan to supply ethically sourced halal and tayyib meat to his community, which then led him to expand to supplying food to the GTA.
 All BlossomPure items are halal, including organic and grass-fed meat, Mennonite products, and dairy products.
-Delivery is every Thursday.
-Orders must be over $100; delivery fee $15.